A Point on Discrete versus Continuous State-Space Markov Chains: Simulation Study

 The Markov chain is generated using true values of $a$ and $p$, and subsequently, a chi-squared independence test is performed based on the test statistics $-2\log\Lambda_1$ and $-2\log\Lambda_2$, where $\Lambda_1$ and $\Lambda_2$ are given by formulae (\ref{LRT ples}) and (\ref{LRT pgeq}) respectively.
 A significance level of $\alpha = 0.05$ is chosen for the test, implying that the null hypothesis of independence will be rejected if $-2\log\Lambda_i\geq 3.842, i=1,2$.
 Conversely, if $-2\log\Lambda_i< 3.842$, the null hypothesis of independence is not rejected.

 The chain is simulated for a total of $n + 1$ steps, where $n$ is set to $9999$.
-The iterative process for Table \ref{chi_squared_results1} has values of $a$ (ranging from $0.1$ to $0.9$ with a step of $0.1$) and $p < 1/2$ (ranging from $0.1$ to $0.4$ with a step of $0.1$).
-On the other hand, Table \ref{chi_squared_results2} had values of $a$ (ranging from $0.1$ to $0.9$ with a step of $0.1$) and $p >1/2$ (ranging from $0.6$ to $0.9$ with a step of $0.1$).
+The iterative process for Table \ref{chi_squared_results1} has true values of $a$ ranging from $0.1$ to $0.9$ with a step of $0.1$ and $p < 1/2$ ranging from $0.1$ to $0.4$ with a step of $0.1$.
+On the other hand, Table \ref{chi_squared_results2} has true values of $a$ ranging from $0.1$ to $0.9$ with a step of $0.1$ and $p >1/2$ ranging from $0.6$ to $0.9$ with a step of $0.1$.